 Tremble, half the world apart.

-This next section of the poem brings the speaker directly to the forefront as he addresses the readers and/or listeners.
+This next section of ‘Swallows Travel To and Fro’ brings the speaker directly to the forefront as he addresses the readers and/or listeners.
 After speaking of the freedom of the world’s elements and creatures, the speaker is now inspired.
 He wishes “us” to travel and “wander where we will” because no matter where one goes, there will be “Something kindred” there to greet “us.”
 This kindred thing may be something familiar one sees, something that relates back to ones own home; creating a connection from one place to another.

 The poem concludes with four lines that bring together the overarching theme, and meaning behind this piece.
 “Souls” that are seperated, or “severed,” can be brought together either by “scent or sound or sight.”
 One person, through nature, can find a connection with someone living on the other side of the world.
 The similarity of human experience brings everyone together.
 Stevenson states that this experience is “delight[ful]” and is very clearly reveling in the nature of human interconnectedness.